JustDrawIt/drawit/CONTRIBUTING.md

 - Node 14.12.0, install [here](https://nodejs.org/en/download/)

-Once you've installed these, run the following commands in the **root directory**, and not `client/`.
+Once you've installed these, run the following commands in the `client/` directory.

 - Install the client dependencies: